rails/rails/guides/source/active_support_instrumentation.md

 | `:gem_name`            | Name of the gem reporting the deprecation             |
 | `:deprecation_horizon` | Version where the deprecated behavior will be removed |

-NOTE: Each framework will also emit their own namespaced `deprecation` events.

 Exceptions
 ----------